jprante/elasticsearch-jdbc/README.md

 ## Bracket notation for JSON array construction

-When construction JSON, it is often the case you want to group SQL columns into a JSON object and line them up into JSON arrays.
+When construction JSON documents, it is often the case you want to group SQL columns into a JSON object and line them up into JSON arrays.
 For allowing this, a bracket notation is used to identify children elements that repeat in each child.

+Note, because of limitations in identifying SQL column groups, nested document structures may lead to repititions of the same group.
+Fortunately, this is harmless to Elasticsearch queries.

 Example:

 | _id  | blog.name | blog.published      | blog.association[id] | blog.association[name] | blog.attachment[id]   | blog.attachment[name]    |
 | ---- | ----------| --------------------| -------------------- | ---------------------- | --------------------- | ------------------------ |